esmero/archipelago-documentation/docs/workingtwigs.md

 1. Get yourself an example **document (Frame)**.
 If **HTML** copy the source.
 If **XML** copy the full XML thing (cmd+c)
 2. Create a new **Metadata Display Entity**.
 Copy the content (text) of your Frame into the Edit window (cmd+v)
 3. Select an existing (as complete as possible) ADO to use as preview, press Preview
-4. Put your nice glasses :nerd: on.
+4. Put your nice glasses :nerd_face: on.
 What do you see?
 What data in your Frame do you have in your ADO (data)?
 5. Start nimble.
 Selected the `data.label` info, check where your **Frame** uses a _Title_ or a _Label_.
 Remove that text (cmd+x) and replace with a ``{{ data.label }}``.
 Press Preview.
 Do you see your title?
 6. Keep doing **6**, over and over.
 Leave complex values for the end. (e.g `data.subject_loc`)
 7. Document your changes `{# i added this because .. #}`